-A great way to raise funds is by holding a garage sale.
-You can advertise on websites like craigslist.org, notify your friends, family, and neighbors, and also put a notice in your church bulletin.
+Another great way to raise funds is by holding an in-person (or virtual!) garage sale or yard sale.
+You can advertise on websites like Facebook, Nextdoor, or Craigslist, notify your friends, family, coworkers, and neighbors, and also put a notice in your church bulletin.
 If you include the reason why you’re holding the sale—to raise money for adoption—you’re likely to draw a large crowd.
 People want to support your adoption efforts, and a garage sale allows you to give something back in return for their financial support.

 Ask your friends and family if they are interested in donating items to the sale as well.
 The more items you have, the more money you will raise.
 This also gives those who aren’t able to contribute financially a chance to help.

 Think you don’t have talents people would pay for?
-Cooking, organizing, and babysitting are things a busy family may be interested in.
+Cooking, organizing, gift wrapping, and babysitting are things a busy family may be interested in.
 Elderly folks are eager for transportation and running errands.
-Photography and event-planning may be hobbies you can turn into cash, as well as handyman and technology talents.
+Photography and event planning may be hobbies you can turn into cash, as well as handyman and technology talents.
 Everyone has something!

 The cost of adoption is understandably a concern for many, but there are many creative ways of raising money for adoption that will make pursuing your dream that much easier.